 According to a 2015 study in the US, 58.3 per cent of solo travellers were female.
-In September of this year, a UK report picked up by Condé Nast Traveller claimed that females were seeking out more solo adventure trips than ever, all but confirming what you already knew deep down.
+In September of this year, a UK report picked up by Condé Nast Traveller claimed that females were seeking out more solo adventure trips and singles holidays than ever, all but confirming what you already knew deep down.
 Women are crushing it when it comes to travel.

 Women who trot the globe alone routinely find themselves more at risk than men would be in the same situation, yet they do it again and again, leaving their male counterparts lagging behind while they go off and uncover the sort of experiences that only come around once in a lifetime.
 I’m not lying.
 Look around your office – who’s taken a sabbatical lately?

 Or how about that couple you know who split up recently – which one went to find themselves somewhere tropical while the other stayed at home playing FIFA, staring into an abyss of empty Domino’s boxes?
 Chances are it wasn’t a man.